Scorching conditions prevail in UP

-Lucknow, Jun 10 (PTI) Dry weather prevailed in most parts of Uttar Pradesh on Monday, with state capital Lucknow recording a maximum temperature of 42.8 degree Celsius, four degrees above normal, and a minimum of 29 degrees Celsius.
-According to the meteorological department, rain/thunderstorm is very likely at isolated places in the state.
-The meteorological department also warned that heatwave to severe heatwave conditions are likely to prevail at isolated places in the state.
-It warned that duststorm/thunderstorm accompanied with gusty winds and lightning are very likely at isolated places in the state.
-Banda was the hottest place in the state, where mercury soared to 49.2 degree Celsius, seven degrees above the normal mark.
-Allahabad witnessed a high of 48.9 degree Celsius, nine degrees above the normal mark closely followed by Jhansi, where the maximum temperature recorded was 48.1 degrees Celsius, seven degrees above the normal mark.
-Hamirpur saw the mercury touching 47.2 degree Celsius, while Agra experienced a high of 46.6 degrees.
-Orai recorded a high of 46.5 degrees Celsius, while both Aligarh and Varanasi recorded maximum temperature of 46.4 degrees Celsius.
+Lucknow, Jun 9 (PTI) Scorching conditions prevailed in the state on Sunday with state capital Lucknow recording a maximum temperature of 43.1 degree Celsius, three degrees above normal, while the minimum temperature hovered around 28.8 degree Celsius.
+According to the meteorological department, the weather is most likely to remain dry over the state on Monday.
+The Meteorological department warned that heatwave to severe heatwave conditions are likely to prevail at isolated places over the state.
+Allahabad was the hottest city in the state, where the mercury touched 47.7 degree Celsius, seven degrees above the normal.
+Varanasi recorded a high of 45 degree Celsius, while in Kanpur it was 45.1 degrees.
 PTI NAV INDIND

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today